Analytics Tools That Will Help You Measuring Your Online Marketing

 “Marketing should be treated as the driving force of any company.
 It is the only function that brings in cash” Ted Nicholas

 Whether you are an independent consultant or you run a much larger company, marketing matters.
 It's important to the success of your business.
 As marketers, you and I are convinced of this.
-But let's face it: marketing isn't an “exact science”.
+But let's face it: online marketing isn't an “exact science”.

 It can be very difficult to determine whether or not your marketing investment of time, money and effort is giving you the results you want.

 You may love your new, beautifully designed website, but does it make visitors want to stay awhile and learn more about what you do and how you can help them?
 You may be crazy about your new email campaign, but how is it performing?
 How are your open rates?
 How's your click-through rate?
 When readers do click through, how many of them convert?

 Done well, marketing can boost your company's sales and profits beyond your wildest expectations.
 Done poorly, it can be a financial “black hole” that drains your company's cash flow.
 Needless to say, you want to do it well.

 The Ultimate Proof Of Online Marketing Effectiveness